Hood Comedy Movies

 The popularity of hood comedy movies within urban culture has created a large lineup of classic urban films, with some growing well outside of the limited fanbase and into American pop culture.
 Dating back to the early 1990s, we will breakdown the top 15 all-time top hood comedy movies.
 From the most known to the most underrated and honorable mentions, view everyone’s all-time favorite films.

 Top 20 Hood Comedy Movies

-A day that cannot get anymore crazier, from getting fired on his day off to the constant harassment by his pops to having women problems to the trouble his friend Smokey gets him into, Craig just could not get a break.
-A star-studded cast, which included Chris Tucker, Bernie Mac, Nia Long, Ice Cube, John Witherspoon and AJ Johnson, helped create one of the greatest comedies of all-time and kick-started numerous careers in the film industry.
+A day that cannot get anymore crazier.
+From getting fired on his day off, to the constant harassment by his pops, to having women problems, to the trouble his friend Smokey gets him into, Craig just could not get a break.
+A star-studded cast, which included Ice Cube, Chris Tucker, Bernie Mac, Nia Long, John Witherspoon and AJ Johnson, helped create one of the greatest comedies of all-time and kick-started numerous careers in the film industry.

 2. Dont Be A Menace

 Within the nature of the Wayans Family to make parodies and satires on popular culture, Don’t Be a Menace broke down the influx of urban films during the 1990s in the most historical way possible.
-From Boyz N Da Hood to Menace II Society to Poetic Justice to South Central, this all-time favorite hood comedy added its own spin to some of black America’s most memorable and iconic film scenes.
+From Boyz N Da Hood and Menace II Society to Poetic Justice and South Central, this all-time favorite hood comedy added its own spin to some of black America’s most memorable and iconic film scenes.